-For the fractional regime $0< s< 1$ the study of potential blow-up for $\rho$ is also challenging and complex.
-The blow-up conditions for the fractional Keller-Segel model depends not only on the initial mass $M$, but also on the relative concentration of the initial density in any dimension $d\geq 1$.
-It is in fact known that, on $\mathbb{R}^{d}$ the solution ceases to exist in a finite time, under some initial mass concentration criteria, see \cite[Proposition 4.2]{Biler1999} and \cite[Theorem 3.7]{Lafleche2019} for a more general class of models in which non-standard diffusion is also present.
+For the fractional regime $0< s< 1$ the study of potential blow-up for $\rho$ is a challenging undertaking.
+The blow-up conditions for the fractional Keller--Segel model depend, in any number of dimensions $d\geq 1$, not only on the initial mass $M$, but also on the relative concentration of the initial density.
+It is in fact known that on $\mathbb{R}^{d}$, under some initial mass concentration criteria, the solution ceases to exist in finite time; see \cite[Proposition 4.2]{Biler1999} and \cite[Theorem 3.7]{Lafleche2019} for a more general class of models in which non-standard diffusion is also present.

-We test in two dimensions the behaviour of \eqref{fractionalKellerSegel} using our numerical approximation for the fractional Laplacian.
-We explore the blow-up by taking several initial values $\rho_{0}$, that are Gaussians $\rho_{0}(x) \propto \exp(-|x|^{2} / 2 \sigma^{2})$ with different masses $M = \int_{\Omega} \rho_{0} \dx$ and variances $\sigma$, leading to a range of initial concentrations.
+We test in two space dimensions the behaviour of solutions to \eqref{fractionalKellerSegel} using our numerical approximation of the fractional Laplacian.
+We explore the blow-up by choosing several initial values $\rho_{0}$, which are all Gaussians $\rho_{0}(x) \propto \exp(-|x|^{2} / 2 \sigma^{2})$ with different masses $M = \int_{\Omega} \rho_{0} \dx$ and variances $\sigma$, leading to a range of initial concentrations.
 Our results are reported in Figure \ref{Fig6} and Figure \ref{Fig7}.
-For all the simulations we choose a dynamic time step $\Delta t$, defined as follows: in a fully discrete approximation (in space and time), if $\rho_h^n$ is the numerical approximation of the solution to \eqref{fractionalKellerSegel} at time $t_n = \sum_{k=1}^n \Delta_t^k$, then the following time step is chosen $\Delta_t^{n+1} = 1/\max(\| \rho_h^n\|_{L^{\infty}(\Omega)}, |\rho_h^n|_{H^1(\Omega)})$.
+For all of our simulations we chose a dynamic time step $\Delta t_n$, defined as follows: in a fully discrete approximation (in space and time), if $\rho_h^n$ is the numerical approximation of the solution to \eqref{fractionalKellerSegel} at time $t_n = \sum_{k=1}^n \Delta t_{k}$, then the following time step $\Delta t_{n+1}$ is defined by $\Delta t_{n+1} := 1/\max(\| \rho_h^n\|_{L^{\infty}(\Omega)}, |\rho_h^n|_{H^1(\Omega)})$.
 In our simulations numerical blow-up is declared when the adaptive time step $\Delta t$ becomes smaller than a threshold value $\delta \ll 1$.
-We can first observe the clear dependence between blow-up and initial concentration of the density: for two initial data, having the same mass $M$, blow-up can happen or not on the basis of how much the density is concentrated at the origin.
-Secondly, we notice how blow-up is more likely to occur as the fractional order $s$ decreases.
+We observe strong correlation between blow-up and the initial concentration of the density: for two initial data, having the same mass $M$, blow-up can happen or not depending on the extent to which the density is concentrated at the origin.
+Secondly, we notice that blow-up is more likely to occur for small values of the fractional order $s \in (0,1)$.